sk-ys/redmine_env_auth/readme.md

 * "sign out" is hidden when autologin is active
 * optional menu entry that allows conventional redmine logins
 * compatible with redmine 3

-this version includes most fixes that were found in forks up to this point.

 # installation
 ## download